MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Remove headers and footers from other labeling solutions

-This configuration option is currently in preview and is subject to change.

 This configuration uses multiple [advanced client settings](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
+These settings are in preview and might change.

-These settings let you remove or replace headers or footers from documents when those visual markings have been applied by another labeling solution.
+The settings let you remove or replace headers or footers from documents when those visual markings have been applied by another labeling solution.
 For example, the old footer contains the name of an old label that you have now migrated to Azure Information Protection with a new label name and its own footer.

 When the client gets this configuration in its policy, the old headers and footers are removed or replaced when the document is opened in the Office app and any Azure Information Protection label is applied to the document.